-- A declarative language for the composition of simple, data-representative marks can achieve a level of expressiveness comparable to low-level graphics systems, while improving efficiency-the effort required to specify a visualization-and accessibility-the effort required to learn and modify the representation. - A declarative visualization language can provide additional deployment flexibility and performance improvements, including the ability to target multiple runtime platforms (e.g., web, desktop, mobile), avoid toolkitspecific data formats, and facilitate unobtrusive performance optimization. - Using graphical marks as a language primitive will allow language statements to be authored and revised in an interactive Visualization Design Environment (VDE).
-A VDE might accelerate design, improve accessibility by minimizing programming, and facilitate publishing and social learning. - Much how text editing tools provide support in the form of auto-complete and spell and grammar checkers, a VDE may improve authoring by incorporating perceptually-motivated automated design routines and improve evaluation by visualizing computational models of visual perception.
+- A declarative language for the composition of simple, data-representative marks can achieve a level of expressiveness comparable to low-level graphics systems, while improving efficiency-the effort required to specify a visualization-and accessibility-the effort required to learn and modify the representation. - A declarative visualization language can provide additional deployment flexibility and performance improvements, including the ability to target multiple runtime platforms (e.g., web, desktop, mobile), avoid toolkit-specific data formats, and facilitate unobtrusive performance optimization. - The use of graphical marks as a language primitive will allow language statements to be authored and revised in an interactive Visualization Design Environment (VDE).
+A VDE should accelerate design, improve accessibility by minimizing programming, and facilitate publishing and social learning. - Much how text editing tools provide support in the form of auto-complete or spelling and grammar checkers, a VDE may improve authoring by incorporating perceptually-motivated automated design routines and improve evaluation by visualizing computational models of visual perception.